From the World Heritage inscription for the Residences of the Royal House of Savoy:

 - Palazzina di Stupinigi: Listed as one of the Residences of the Royal House of Savoy, this royal hunting lodge was built in the early 18th century.
 The original castle was owned by the Lords of Piedmont and changed ownership until it was re-designed and made it into a hunting lodge.

-- Reggia di Venaria Reale: The Palace of Venaria is a formed royal residence that was designed and built by Amedeo di Castellamonte in the late 17th century.
+- Reggia di Venaria Reale: The Palace of Venaria is a former royal residence that was designed and built by Amedeo di Castellamonte in the late 17th century.

 - Castle of La Mandria: The Castle of La Mandria is another royal residence that is among the properties listed in the Residences of the Royal House of Savoy.